thereisnoearthb/website/content/about-us.md

 ---
 excerpt: There Is No Earth B is a leaderless people’s movement, consistently working on the ground since 2018, with an ever-growing group of volunteers who passionately commit themselves to advance decentralized climate actions.
-Their motto has been to support, encourage and facilitate the way for inclusive, organic, and decentralized climate action and advocacy.
+Our motto has been to support, encourage and facilitate the way for inclusive, organic, and decentralized climate action and advocacy.
 Driven by the organic participation of all the stakeholders, the movement, There Is No Earth B, tends to steer towards a more sustainable and equitable planet.
 updated: 21-06-2022
 ---